Vifon/ramstash/README.md

 5. Add $HOME/.ram_stash to your `PATH` variable (for example in bashrc) or move files "ramclean" and "ramrearm" to a directory that is in `PATH`.

-Optional:

-If you want to use the default environment, add $HOME/.ram_stash to `CPLUS_INCLUDE_PATH` variable.
-If you use gcc 4.6 instead of 4.7, change -std=c++11 to -std=c++0x in the Makefile.

 DEPENDENCIES
 ============

-perl 5.10 or newer, perl-ansicolor, perl-file-slurp, gcc 4.7 (only for the default Makefile)
+perl 5.10 or newer, perl-ansicolor, perl-file-slurp, gcc 4.7 (only for the default Makefile; alternatively change -std=c++11 to -std=c++0x if you want to use gcc 4.6)